total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Your task is to update the `Environment` type so that it is derived from the `configurations` object.

+<Exercise
+  title="Exercise 2: Derive a Type from a Value" filePath="/src/040-deriving-types-from-values/126-typeof-keyword.problem.ts"
+/>

 ### Exercise 3: Accessing Specific Values

 Here were have an `programModeEnumMap` object that keeps different groupings in sync.
 There is also a `ProgramModeMap` type that uses `typeof` to represent the entire enum mapping: